Zealand Pharma A/S Corporate Call Transcript

 Operator

-Good morning, everyone, and welcome to Zealand Pharma's conference call to discuss the U.S. FDA's approval of Zegalogue for the treatment of severe hypoglycemia.
-(Operator Instructions) Today's call is being recorded.
+Good day, and thank you for standing by.
+Welcome to the conference call to discuss positive results from Phase III trial of Glepaglutide in patients with Short Bowel Syndrome.
+(Operator Instructions) Please be advised that today's conference is being recorded.

-At this time, I would now like to turn the call over to Matt Dallas, Senior Vice President, Chief Financial Officer.
-Matt?
+I would now like to hand the conference over to your speaker today, Anna Krassowska.
+Please go ahead.

 Zealand Pharma A/S Corporate Call Transcript